-Performs a loop operation using the ECX or CX register as a counter.
 Each time the LOOP instruction is executed, the count register is decremented, then checked for 0.
 If the count is 0, the loop is terminated and program execution continues with the instruction following the LOOP instruction.
 If the count is not zero, a near jump is performed to the destination (target) operand, which is presumably the instruction at the beginning of the loop.
-If the address-size attribute is 32 bits, the ECX register is used as the count register.
-Otherwise, the CX register is used.

-The target instruction is specified with a relative offset (a signed offset relative to the current value of the instruction pointer in the EIP register).
+The target instruction is specified with a relative offset (a signed offset relative to the current value of the instruction pointer in the IP/EIP/RIP register).
 This offset is generally specified as a label in assembly code, but at the machine code level, it is encoded as a signed, 8-bit immediate value, which is added to the instruction pointer.
 Offsets of -128 to +127 are allowed with this instruction.